 Selling on Amazon means many different things to different people:

 Each approach has its own set of pros and cons, and there are people doing very well with each of these business models.
 My wife and I built a six-figure business selling private label products part-time on Amazon (more on that in a minute), and this article will show how to sell on Amazon.

 And possibly the best thing about selling your products FBA is that they will be eligible for free shipping.
 Amazon Prime members will be able to get free 2-day shipping when they buy your product.
 Those who aren’t Prime members will be able to get free shipping on your product if the order meets Amazon’s required minimum for free shipping.

-Amazon FBA really is a game changer.
+Amazon FBA really is a game-changer.
 The number of Prime members keeps growing, and these people (I am one of them) buy more and more on Amazon.
 FBA also makes it possible to realistically run an Amazon business as a part-time venture.
 You won’t need to dedicate your time to order fulfillment, and you won’t need to be tied to your home or office.

 Not only does Amazon handle order fulfillment, but they also handle customer returns and any customer service issues related to shipping.